svaksha/Julia.jl/API.md

 ### Math
 + [MathLink.jl](https://github.com/simonbyrne/MathLink.jl) :: provides bindings to the MathLink library, which is an interface for Mathematica.
-+ [Mathematica.jl](https://github.com/one-more-minute/Mathematica.jl) :: is a package that provides an interface for using Wolfram Mathematica™ from the Julia language.
++ [Mathematica.jl](https://github.com/MikeInnes/Mathematica.jl) :: is a package that provides an interface for using Wolfram Mathematica™ from the Julia language.

 ### Git API
++ [GitHub.jl](https://github.com/JuliaWeb/GitHub.jl) :: A Julia package for interfacing with the GitHub API.
 + [LibGit2.jl](https://github.com/jakebolewski/LibGit2.jl) :: Julia bindings to the LibGit2 library.
 + [MechaJulia](https://github.com/MechaJulia/MechaJulia) :: A little GitHub bot that will assist with anything and everything Julia-related that is needed of it.
 + [Octokit.jl](https://github.com/Keno/Octokit.jl) :: Julia package to access the GitHub API.